Ariel Winter: Topless Body Confidence, Untouched Photos Show Surgery Scars

 “I automatically got this hate and judgment online.”

 In the new topless snaps, Ariel’s unique side tattoo is intimately visible.
-As indicated on Winter’s Instagram, the rib cage decoration lists the initials of her nieces and nephews.
+As indicated on her Instagram, the rib cage decoration lists the initials of her nieces and nephews.
 As widely covered in online Hollywood media, this is just one of Ariel’s many body decorations.
-Ariel posted the near-topless Instagram tattoo pic in April of last year.
+She posted the near-topless Instagram tattoo pic in April of last year.

 My second and most special tattoo, the initials of five of the most important beings in my life: my nieces and nephew.
 Their initials are on my ribcage, on the side where my heart is.
 They are my inspiration, and my reason for living.
 Love these babies more than anything and proud to have their initials forever on my body.
 Dakota Patrice Workman Skylar Athena Gray Parker Eleni Gray Demetra Eleni Workman Asher Ruben Gray